-Discovery Workshops introduce church officers, ministers transferring ordination, and ordinates to the beliefs, expectations, government, and ethos of the EPC.
-They are required for all ministers and candidates seeking ordination in the Presbytery of the West.
-Ruling Elders and Deacons are strongly encouraged to attend the Discovery Workshops, which are generally conducted the first weekend in August at no charge to the attendees.
-They cover the EPC Book of Order and Westminster Standards with emphasis on EPC Essentials and Reformed theology.
+Discovery Workshops introduce ministers transferring ordination and ordinates to the beliefs, expectations, government, and ethos of the EPC.
+DW are required for all ministers and candidates seeking ordination in the Presbytery of the West (POW).
+Content pertains to the EPC Book of Order and Westminster Standards with emphasis on EPC Essentials and Reformed theology.
 The Discovery Workshop requirement is generally fulfilled through a mentoring relationship.
 A workshop is scheduled the first week in August when the number of candidates and transferring pastors justify a two-day workshop.
 Mentors are assigned at least four months prior to taking written and/or oral exams.

 The basic requirements for the DW are:

 - Read the Book of Order, Leadership Training Guide, and Westminster Standards (Confession and Catechisms.)

-- Listen to and discuss the lectures on Reformed Theology, Westminster Standards, and Book of Order in the workshop and with mentor.
+- Listen to and discuss the lectures on Reformed Theology, Westminster Standards and discuss the Book of Order with mentor.

-- Write a five page paper on the distinctives of the Reformed Theology that includes the Solas and Sacraments.
+- Write a five-page paper on the distinctives of the Reformed Theology that includes the Solas and Sacraments. (no need t0 footnote)

 - Write a five page paper on the Book of Government highlighting the distinctives of Presbyterian government.
 (No need to footnote)

 - Write exceptions to the Westminster Standards.
 These must be allowed by the Presbytery and will be part of the floor examination by the Presbytery.

 Additional Requirements for All Candidates and those Ministers transferring from Non-Reformed Denominations are: